 Joint replacement surgeons at Orlando Orthopaedic Center work closely with anesthesiologists to offer patients femoral nerve blocks so patients can experience a faster and less painful recovery period following knee replacement surgery.

 This recent technology in pain management is preferred for knee replacements over pain medications in pill form and intravenous (IV) injections because it presents fewer side effects.
-It carries a low risk of complications and has significant applicability for surgical anesthesia and postoperative pain management.
+Nerve blocks carry a low risk of complications and have significant applicability for surgical anesthesia and postoperative pain management.